CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/user_guide/ug-source/linux-groups.rst

 .. #=============================================================================
    #
-   #  Copyright (c) 2024 Qualcomm Innovation Center, Inc. All rights reserved.
+   # Copyright (c) Qualcomm Technologies, Inc. and/or its subsidiaries.
    # SPDX-License-Identifier: BSD-3-Clause-Clear
    #
    #=============================================================================

 =============
 Linux groups
 =============